 Did you find this article helpful?
 Check out:

 This article was written by Gary Askew, Managing Director of Dorset Fire Protection.

-He has over 20 years experience of supplying fire prevention measures and finding premium solutions.
+He has over 20 years experience of in supplying fire prevention measures and finding premium solutions.